CJI designate Justice Bobde takes a sarcastic dig on freedom of speech

 Ayodhya one of most important cases in World: CJI-designate SA Bobde

 Asked whether criticism of judges bothers him, Justice Bobde said, "To an extent.
 Yes.
 It bothers me.
 That it might affect the performance of courts and I see judges who feel harassed.
-To that extent it bothers me.
+To that extent, it bothers me.
 Nobody likes it.
 Everybody is not thick-skinned enough to ignore.
 Judges are also normal human beings."

 He, however, said that at the moment, the apex court cannot do anything to address the uncontrolled criticism on social media platforms.